Compactness and finite forcibility of graphons: Notation

 \section{Notation}

-In this section, we introduce notation related to concepts used in this paper.
+In this section, we introduce notation related to the concepts used in this paper.
+We use $[n]$ to denote the set of the first $n$ positive integers.
 A {\em graph\/} is a pair $(V,E)$ where $E\subseteq {V\choose 2}$.
 The elements of $V$ are called {\em vertices\/} and the elements of $E$ are called {\em edges\/}.
-The {\em order\/} of a graph $G$ is the number of its vertices and it is denoted by $|G|$.
-The {\em density\/} $d(H,G)$ of $H$ in $G$ is the probability that $|H|$ randomly chosen distinct vertices of $G$ induce a subgraph isomorphic to $H$.
+All graphs considered in this paper are {\em finite\/}, i.e., they have finitely many vertices.
+The {\em order\/} of a graph $G$ is the number of its vertices and is denoted by $|G|$.
+The {\em density\/} $d(H,G)$ of a graph $H$ in a graph $G$ is the probability that a uniformly chosen subset of $|H|$ vertices of $G$ induces a subgraph isomorphic to $H$.
 If $|H|>|G|$, we set $d(H,G)=0$.
 A sequence of graphs $(G_i)_{i\in\NN}$ is {\em convergent} if the sequence $(d(H,G_i))_{i\in\NN}$ converges for every graph $H$.

 We now present basic notions from the theory of dense graph limits as developed in~\cite{bib-borgs08+,bib-borgs+,bib-borgs06+,bib-lovasz06+}.
 A {\em graphon\/} $W$ is a symmetric measurable function from $[0,1]^2$ to $[0,1]$.
 Here, symmetric stands for the property that $W(x,y)=W(y,x)$ for every $x,y\in [0,1]$.
+We remark that, throughout the paper, we work with the Lebesgue measure on $\RR^d$ only.
 A {\em $W$-random graph\/} of order $k$ is obtained by sampling $k$ random points $x_1,\ldots,x_k\in [0,1]$ uniformly and independently and joining the $i$-th and the $j$-th vertex by an edge with probability $W(x_i,x_j)$.
 Since the points of $[0,1]$ play the role of vertices, we refer to them as to vertices of $W$.
 To simplify our notation further, if $A\subseteq [0,1]$ is measurable, we use $|A|$ for its measure.
 The {\em density $d(H,W)$\/} of a graph $H$ in a graphon $W$ is equal to the probability that a $W$-random graph of order $|H|$ is isomorphic to $H$.
-Clearly, the following holds:
+In particular, the following holds:

 where $\Aut(H)$ is the automorphism group of $H$.
-One of the key results in the theory of dense graph limits asserts that for every convergent sequence $(G_i)_{i\in\NN}$ of graphs with increasing orders, there exists a graphon $W$ (called the {\em limit} of the sequence) such that for every graph $H$,
+One of the key results in the theory of dense graph limits~\cite{bib-lovasz06+} asserts that for every convergent sequence $(G_i)_{i\in\NN}$ of graphs with increasing orders, there exists a graphon $W$ (called the {\em limit} of the sequence) such that

-Conversely, if $W$ is a graphon, then the sequence of $W$-random graphs with increasing orders converges with probability one and its limit is $W$.
+for every graph $H$.
+On the other hand, every graphon $W$ is a limit of a convergent sequence of graphs since the sequence of $W$-random graphs with increasing orders converges with probability one and its limit is $W$.